The Short/Somewhat Professional Version

 “All of us have special ones who have loved us into being.
 Would you just take along with me ten seconds to think of the people who have helped you become who you are?
 Those who have cared about you and wanted what was best for you in life.
 Ten seconds of silence.”

-In my ten seconds I can think of a hella bunch of awesome library people who’ve transformed my life personally and professionally.
+In my ten seconds I can think of many amazing library people who’ve transformed my life personally and professionally.
 I’m blessed beyond measure to have spent my most formative years as a new professional with mentors such as Lori Romero, Melissa Depper of Mel’s Desk and Miss Mary Liberry.
-I’ve also got to thank my husband, who always has my back and with whom I immensely enjoy all of life’s adventures, from drinking tea to hiking mountains.

 - exploring the connection between early math and early literacy